Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Introduction

 Under the Cram\'er-type moderate deviations framework, there exists positive sequences $\nu_n$ and $\lambda_n$ tending to infinity such that for every $\ell > 0$ as $n \to \infty$ it holds that (e.g., see \cite{Jian2022})

 where $F_n (x) $ is the distribution function, satisfying for all $x \in \mathbb{R}$

-Therefore, we consider the neighbourhood near the unit boundary, which can be approaching unity from below (near-stationary or near-integrated) or approaching unity from above (near-explosive).
-Specifically, due to the form of the nonrandom sequence such that, $k_n \equiv n^{\gamma}$, the convergence rate towards to unit boundary is slower than the sample size $n$.
-In this case the autocorrelation coefficient approaches 1 at a rate slower than the usual local alternative as $n$ goes to infinity.
-On the other hand, as $\gamma \to 1$ then $k_n \to n$ which encompasses the conventional local to unit root specification.
-An alternative form, for the convergence rate include for example the case when $k_n = \sqrt{n}$.

-Furthermore to obtain limit results for model parameters based on the M-estimators, we employ the Bahadur representation (see, \cite{bahadur1966note}) that provides a mechanism to facilitate the asymptotic theory analysis since it allows to obtain analytic expressions for quantile-dependent estimators by approximating them with linear forms.
+We focus on the neighbourhood near the unit boundary, which can be approaching unity from below (near-stationary or near-integrated) or approaching unity from above (near-explosive).
+Due to the form of the nonrandom sequence such that, $k_n \equiv n^{\gamma}$, the convergence rate towards unity is slower than the sample size $n$.
+In this case the autoregression coefficient approaches 1 at a rate slower than the usual local alternative as $n$ goes to infinity.
+When, as $\gamma \to 1$ then $k_n \to n$ which encompasses the conventional local-to-unity parametrization.
+An alternative form for the convergence rate include the case when $k_n = \sqrt{n}$.
+To obtain limit results for model parameters based on M-estimation, we employ the Bahadur representation (see, \cite{bahadur1966note}) that provides a mechanism to facilitate the asymptotic theory, which allows to obtain analytic expressions for quantile-dependent estimators by approximating them with linear forms.
 Although we do not consider how the presence of serial correlation can affect the limiting distributions, various studies in the literature consider simple implementations of autoregression robust tests as in \cite{jansson2004error} (see, also \cite{vogelsang1998trend}).
 Similar implementations can be considered within the modelling environment of quantile regression models especially of those with possibly nonstationary autoregressive processes with serial correlated innovation terms. \cite{kiefer2000simple}, (KVB), demonstrate that the properties of Wald-type statistics can be ameliorated if an inconsistent covariance matrix estimator is used and the critical values are adjusted to accommodate the randomness of the matrix employed in the standardization.